 It really wasn’t funny at that time, but if you asked any kid what they wanted to do when they grew up, most likely the answer would be connected with the food industry.
 “I want to be a lady selling sweet ice sticks,” or “I would like to sell sausages.”
 In our minds, if you were in the trade, you could eat as much as you liked.
 Or they’d say they’d like to work in a restaurant, which sounds like a very foolish dream, but to us, if we could eat something special, we would work hard to get it.

 Nowadays, eggs are still my favorite food, and the little boy from next door is now a surgeon in a hospital.
 He said he has never been able to find a better egg pancake than the one his mother made for him when he was small.

 Difficult time in my childhood

-My parents were busy with work (they were officers for the government) so they sent me to a junior boarding school.
+My parents were busy with work (they were officers for the government), so they sent me to a junior boarding school.
 I would go home on the weekends.
 One time, I came home and my mother was making dumplings.
-My mother’s collegue was visiting, and I begged the auntie to stay longer and play with me and have dinner, so she stayed and had a dinner with us.
+My mother’s colleague was visiting, and I begged the auntie to stay longer and play with me and have dinner, so she stayed and had dinner with us.
 She ate most of the dumplings.
 My mother was so angry after she left because we didn’t have enough food left for our family, and having dumplings was only for special occasions like New Year or a birthday, and this time it was because our family could seldom eat dinner together.
 I felt so bad after that.
 The famine really caused our human relationships to change.